-Dr. Will King is a molecular epidemiologist, with a PhD in Epidemiology from McGill University.
+Dr. Will King is a molecular epidemiologist with a PhD in Epidemiology from the University of Toronto, and an MSc from McGill University.

 The objective of Dr. King's research program is to identify modifiable risk factors for cancer, with an ultimate goal of disease prevention at a population level.
 His research projects utilize intermediate markers of cancer risk and markers of genetic susceptibility to investigate environment-cancer relationships - including studies of environmental factors in relation to DNA methylation, DNA adducts and telomere length.
 Exposures of interest include disinfection by-products, meat derived carcinogens, UV radiation and physical activity.
 Dr. King is also a member of a research collaboration interested in the burden of cancer due to modifiable risk factors in Canada.

 EPID 804 Intermediate Epidemiology